 On the extreme end of things, day traders often use RSI which has a timeframe of mere hours.
 This is, of course, highly risky and should only be attempted by professionals who have extensive knowledge in the craft of day-trading.

 Longer timeframes work in the opposite manner to the shorter timeframes.
 An RSI with 20 periods or more will have fewer signals for traders to use.
 However, these signals are much more reliable and indicate overbought/oversold commodities much more accurately.

 This is the same chart that was used previously, but now the RSI timeframe is set to 20.
 You can see that there is only one point in which the stock was oversold if you consider the data for the last 20 days.
 However, the overbought signals were much stronger and they are visible in this chart.

 If you are someone who likes to hold stocks for longer periods, then using a 20-day period could be best.
 That’s because the signals upon which you are going to base your trade will probably carry more weight with the added length.

 Another time when a longer RSI timeframe will be beneficial is when you are trading highly volatile securities.
 For example, Cryptocurrencies are extremely volatile and it will be difficult to read their RSI if you have a shorter timeframe since there will be far too many signals for you to interpret.
 Increasing the timeframe will allow you to smooth the curve a little bit and enter sensible positions.

-Do remember that RSI is usually not used for extremely long term trades.
+Do remember that RSI is usually not used for extremely long-term trades.
 Such trades are made by traders who base their analysis on fundamentals as opposed to technical factors.
 As such, it is very rare to see anyone using an RSI timeframe of more than 20.
-For the most part, those who do consider themselves advanced traders usually use an RSI with the period far lower than 14 so as to ascertain short-term trends.
+For the most part, those who do consider themselves advanced traders usually use an RSI with a period far lower than 14 so as to ascertain short-term trends.